EmbedITCZ/jbehave-support/README.md

 ```

 ## how to setup dev environment
-We are using Intellij IDEA as IDE (always last version).
+We are using IntelliJ IDEA as IDE (always last version).

 Recommended set of plugins:
 - SonarLint